 Germany: The Birthplace and Intellectual Leader of Industrie 4.0

-The term “Industrie 4.0” was coined in Germany in 2011 as part of a high-tech strategy by the German government.
+The term “Industrie 4.0” was coined in Germany in 2011 as part of the German government’s high-tech strategy.
 As a global powerhouse in high-end industrial machinery and automotive manufacturing, Germany has focused on leveraging smart manufacturing to maintain its global leadership in complex, high-quality engineering.
-The strategy is characterized by a deep collaboration between its large industrial giants (like Siemens and Bosch), its world-class research institutes (like Fraunhofer), and its network of small and medium-sized “Mittelstand” companies.
+The strategy is characterized by deep collaboration among its large industrial giants (such as Siemens and Bosch), its world-class research institutes (such as Fraunhofer), and its network of small- and medium-sized “Mittelstand” companies.

 The United States: A Focus on Innovation and the “Smart Manufacturing Leadership Coalition”